- The population of the UK at 30 June 2016 is estimated to be 65,648,000 people.

 - how the output was created

-Methods guides which detail the data sources and methodology used to produce the mid-year population estimates are available for the UK countries:
+Methods guides, which detail the data sources and methodology used to produce the mid-year population estimates are available for the UK countries:

 - Northern Ireland Methodology Report

-- Scotland Mid-Year Population Estimates for Scotland: Methodology Guide 2015
+- Scotland Mid-Year Population Estimates for Scotland: Methodology Guide 2016

-Revisions policies for population statistics includes the mid-year estimates.
+Further information and research is published on the population statistics research page.
+Revisions policies for population statistics include the mid-year estimates.
 It explains how revisions to statistics are categorised and implemented by ONS, including revisions following a census.Back to table of contents

 Contact details for this Statistical bulletin